 How Child’s Play will help you prepare for your first day

 At Child’s Play ELC, we help you every step of the way when starting childcare and the first day is no different.
-It can be the hardest day for both the child and the parent because it is a big change in your lives.
+It can be the hardest day for both the child and the parent because it is a big change in your life.
 Our educators will be here to help and make sure your child has an amazing first day.
 If you are considering sending your child to childcare, fill out the enquiry form and get in touch with our centres to see if we are the right fit for your child.